pfdubois/BridgeBidding/source/HandEvaluation.rst

 its stoppers in other suits.
 You can't tell your partner anything without first knowing what you want to say.

 Learning this is the work of a lifetime.
-Further, this judgement must change with every step of the auction; our ♠KJ75 becomes decidedly less valuable when the opponent to our left bids spades, The same holding became decidedly more valuable when partner bids or supports spades.
+Further, this judgment must change with every step of the auction; our ♠KJ75 becomes decidedly less valuable when the opponent to our left bids spades, The same holding became decidedly more valuable when partner bids or supports spades.